-What is neurotransmission?
+ANATOMICAL VERSUS CHEMICAL BASIS OF NEUROTRANSMISSION What is neurotransmission?
 Neurotransmission can be described in many ways: anatomically, chemically, electrically.
-The anatomical basis of neurotransmission is neurons (Figures 1-1 through 1-3) and the connections between them, called synapses (Figure 1-4), sometimes also called the anatomically addressed nervous system, a complex of "hard-wired" synaptic connections between neurons, not unlike millions of telephone wires within thousands upon thousands of cables.
+The anatomical basis of neurotransmission is neurons (Figures 1-1 to 1-3) and the connections between them, called synapses (Figure 1-4), sometimes also called the anatomically addressed nervous system, a complex of "hard-wired" synaptic connections between neurons, not unlike millions of telephone wires within thousands upon thousands of cables.
 The anatomically addressed brain is thus a complex wiring diagram, ferrying electrical impulses to wherever the "wire" is plugged in (i.e., at a synapse).
-Synapses can form on many parts of a neuron, not just the dendrites as axodendritic synapses, but also on the soma as axosomatic synapses, and even at the beginning and at the end of axons (axoaxonic synapses) (Figure 1-2).
-Such synapses are said to be "asymmetric" since communication is structurally designed to be in one direction; that is, anterograde from the axon of the first neuron to the dendrite, soma, or axon of the second neuron (Figures 1-2 and 1-3).
+Synapses can form on many parts of a neuron, not just from the axon of one neuron to the dendrite of another neuron as axodendritic synapses, but also from the axon of one neuron to the soma of another neuron as axosomatic synapses, and even from one neuron's axon to another neuron's axon, especially at the beginning and at the end of the receiving neuron's axons (axoaxonic synapses) (Figure 1-2).
+Such synapses are said to be "asymmetric" since communication is structurally designed to be in one direction, i.e., anterograde from the axon of the first neuron to the dendrite, soma, or axon of the second neuron (Figures 1-2 and 1-3).
 This means that there are presynaptic elements that differ from postsynaptic elements (Figure 1-4).
-Specifically, neurotransmitter is packaged in the presynaptic nerve terminal like ammunition in a loaded gun, and then fired at the postsynaptic neuron to target its receptors.
+Specifically, a neurotransmitter is packaged in the presynaptic nerve terminal like ammunition in a loaded gun, and then fired at the postsynaptic neuron to target its receptors.
 Neurons are the cells of chemical communication in the brain.
 Human brains are comprised of tens of billions of neurons, and each is linked to thousands of other neurons.
 Thus, the brain has trillions of specialized connections known as synapses.
-Neurons
+Neurons have many sizes, lengths, and shapes that determine their functions.
+Localization within the brain also determines function.
+When neurons malfunction, behavioral symptoms may